Der Todesking: Plot

-A woman, alone in her apartment, observing a young, seemingly happy couple in the neighborhood.
+A woman, alone in her apartment, observes a young, seemingly happy couple in the neighborhood.
 She spies on them until they are out of her sight.
-She then find a chain letter in front of her door, urging her to commit suicide.
+She then finds a chain letter in front of her door, urging her to commit suicide.
 Obviously everybody in the apartment got a chain letter as well.
-She ends up ignoring it, by ripping up the chain letter and throwing it away, eats some chocolate and falls asleep on her couch, dreaming of the past when she was a child, walking into her parents' room while they were having sex.
+She ends up ignoring it by ripping up the chain letter and throwing it away, eats some chocolate, and falls asleep on her couch, dreaming of the past when she was a child, walking into her parents' room while they were having sex.
 The camera then shows the young couple from before, dead on their bed.